-Children’s books in audio form – online stories or CDs or MP3 files are a great way for children to experience books and stories in a different format.
+Children’s books in audio form – online stories or CDs (yes some people still use them) and on steaming services, are a great way for children to experience books and stories in a different format.
 Reading is a multi-sensory experience – vision, touch, hearing and even smell (but probably not taste!) are all employed when a child experiences a children’s book or story.
 This post is an update of a post I did nearly two years ago now.
 It contains some extra links to audio books I have discovered in this time.
-With Christmas holidays not too far away (okay I’m a LITTLE early!), I am plannning some audio stories for the annual drive to Brunswick Heads – where we will be reading mermaid books and wearing mermaid tails again no doubt!
+I am plannning some audio stories for the annual drive to Brunswick Heads – where we will be reading mermaid books and wearing mermaid tails again no doubt!

 Why Audio Children’s Books?